isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-primer-for-kitchen-cabinets.markdown

 You can use KILZ Restoration to tickle tough stains and save yourself the unnecessary cost of sanding your cabinets.
 Moreover, you can get the primer in one and 5-gallon cans, of which one gallon covers about 300-400 square ft.
-In case you intend to do a quick paint, this primer has a quick-drying feature that enables you to cover your work fast on [plastic](https://pestpolicy.com/best-spray-paints-for-plastic/) , plaster, metal, and wooden kitchen cabinets.
+In case you intend to do a quick paint, this primer has a quick-drying feature that enables you to cover your work fast on [plastic](https://pestpolicy.com/best-spray-paints-for-plastic/) ,�plaster, metal, and wooden kitchen cabinets.
 However, to achieve excellent results, this primer should be applied as fast as possible.
 You can apply this primer either by use of a roller brush or an
 [airless sprayer](https://pestpolicy.com/best-airless-paint-sprayer/)
 .